A Guide For Designing a Shell and Tube Heat Exchanger

 Tubes are the core of a shell & tube heat exchanger.
 They must be selected with consideration, taking into account factors such as thermal conductivity, corrosion resistance, and mechanical strength.
 The tube material, diameter, length, wall thickness (gauge), pitch, and layout (triangular, square, etc.) all influence the exchanger’s performance.
-Materials like carbon steel, duplex, and stainless steels are selected for their thermal conductivity, resistance to corrosion, and economics.
+Materials like carbon steel, duplex, and stainless steels are selected for their thermal conductivity, resistance to corrosion, and economics in shell and tube heat exchangers.

 Tubesheets